 1.Clarify with your engineer or collaborator.

-It's easy to confuse multitracks with stems, especially since to two terms are used interchangeably in today's world of audio production.
-Double check with your collaborator to see if he's look for all the stems or multiple tracks of a composition.
+It's easy to confuse multitracks with stems, especially since the two terms are used interchangeably in today's world of audio production.
+Double check with your collaborator to see if he's looking for all the stems or multiple tracks of a composition.
 Also, ask whether or not he or she is looking for separate stems with processing or without processing.
 In some cases, they may request both.
 It's always a good idea to clarify as much as possible before bouncing out individual elements to save time and potentially money when working with a professional studio.

 2.Finalize your tracks.